glimpse-editor/glimpse-editor.github.io/content/about.md

 All of our channels are on matrix.org.
 You can get access to the invite-only channels by asking for it on the "Glimpse Community" channel.

 - **#glimpse**: "Glimpse Community" channel that anyone can join so long as they [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and comply with our [code of conduct](/code-of-conduct/)
-- **#glimpse-offtopic**: Off-topic chatter between well-known members of our community in a safe, welcoming environment
+- **#glimpse-offtopic**: Off-topic chatter between well-known members of our community in a safe, welcoming environment.
-- **#glimpse-github**: Matrix alternative to receiving Github notifications by email
-- **#glimpse-contributors**: "Glimpse Contributors" channel for core contributors.
-Only people listed in our `AUTHORS` file are eligible to join.
-- **#glimpse-admin**: "Glimpse Admin" channel for our moderators to support each other.
-This is a private channel used by members of the governance team.

-There is also a [separate Discord server](https://discord.gg/hZhRceq) for the "rewrite" development stream.
+There is also a separate [Discord server](https://discord.gg/hZhRceq) for our project moderation channels and the Glimpse NX "rewrite" development stream.
+You can read their rules by following the links on the `#intro` channel.

 [Return to top](#contents)

 ## Why do you need monetary donations? {#why-do-you-need-monetary-donations}
 Just like many other free software projects we need to host the collaboration tools we use to develop and share the project.
 We have to purchase domain names, cloud servers, code signing certificates and subscriptions from service providers to make this project a success.
 In addition we also intend to pay the artists we commission for the re-brand, market our software, and eventually help our contributors represent us at conferences.

 If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).
+Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile.

 We also encourage those who want to support the GNU Image Manipulation Program to use [their donation page](https://www.gimp.org/donating/) to do so.